syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ## Decorator

-Diagram allows you to customize the connector appearances .
-The following topics shows how the customize several properties of the connectors.
+Diagram allows you to customize the connector appearances.
+The following topics shows how to customize several properties of the connectors.

 * Starting and ending points of a connector can be decorated with some customizable shapes like arrows, circles, diamond, or path.
 The connection end points can be decorated with the [SourceDecorator](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramConnector.html#Syncfusion_Blazor_Diagrams_DiagramConnector_SourceDecorator) and [TargetDecorator](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramConnector.html#Syncfusion_Blazor_Diagrams_DiagramConnector_TargetDecorator) properties of the connector.